Excuse me for asking - but what exactly does a lighting director do and where does he or she work?

-So - simply put - a lighting director designs the lighting for multi-camera television productions.
-He or she instructs the electricians' crew in their work in addition to guiding the team of console operators and vision engineers who usually sit with the LD in the lighting gallery.
-All this whilst working closely with the director and the rest of the production team to deliver the pictures they are hoping to see.
+Simply put - a lighting director designs the lighting for multi-camera television productions.
+He or she instructs the crew of electricians in their work in addition to guiding the team of operators who usually sit with the LD in the lighting control room.
+All this while working closely with the director and the rest of the production team to deliver the best possible pictures.

-However, there's rather more to it than that, and on this page on the website I explain what kinds of shows LDs work on and give some of the background to what we do.
+However, there's rather more to it than that, and on this page on the website I explain where LDs work, what kinds of shows LDs work on and give some of the background to what we do.